0xFFse/hackathon1/clues/sim800l-serial.md

 * No need for any other cables between SIM800L and Pi
 * SIM800L should be safe to use with Pi's 3.3V TTL level
 * No pull-up resistors needed
+* Be sure to enable the serial port on the Raspberry Pi

 ### Power
 * SIM800L momentarily need lots of power, 2amps+capacitor.